 I don’t say that lightly, but it’s absolutely true.
 Shock wave tetrahedrons are more abundant than rock art that can be compared to plasma instabilities.
 Comparisons of petroglyphs to simulated instabilities are simply shrugged off as pareidolia, anyway.
-Plasma instabilities require supercomputer modelling, whereas shock waves can be made in a wind tunnel.
 They also don’t depend on interpretation of tiny points of light from a zillion miles away, or guessing about the nuclear processes inside stars, or atoms.
 They don’t depend on reinterpreting mythology, equations, or the validity of anyone’s physics.
 Shock waves are well known by classical physics and applied science.
 Shock wave tetrahedrons cover our planet.

-Shock waves on Earth are especially interesting because they interacted with solid ground and whatever matter they touched.
+Shock waves generated during past cosmic upheaval on Earth interacted with solid ground and whatever matter they touched.
 They echoed from solid surfaces and shear zones.
-They vibrated and wobbled and crawled across the earth as piles of debris impeded them.
+They vibrated and wobbled and crawled across the earth making piles of debris we call mountains.
 They interacted in patterns of constructive and destructive interference and resonated in harmonic frequencies.
+They left those patterns in the mountains for us to see.
 Shock waves are, after all, plasma sound waves.
 They are tangible, falsifiable and accessible.
-There is no reason they can’t be reproduced.
+They can be reproduced.